 The great part about their system is that it’s easily adapted to other fandoms and you can easily play some of your favorite characters in a tabletop game that you otherwise wouldn’t see.

-With increased popularity in board games, we get the added benefit of increased innovation.
+With the increased popularity in board games, we get the added benefit of increased innovation.
 Although Clank! can be classified as a deck-building game, it really is much more than that.

 In Clank! players take on the role of an adventurer who delves into a dragon’s lair in search of treasure.
 Players must press their luck to get deeper into the lair to loot the prized treasure deep within.
 But, if they aren’t careful or make too much noise, there’s a good chance that they’ll awaken the dragon and become just another skull lining the cave.